 TTT: The seminar will be held online each third Thursday of the month at three (CET).

-On 17th November 2022 at 15:00 (CET) we will present three talks exploring Using algae to diversify production systems
+On 21st November 2024 at 15:00 (CET) we will present three talks exploring “Response of plants to abiotic stress”

-EPSO Members register in advance for this meeting:
+EPSO members register in advance for this meeting: https://us06web.zoom.us/meeting/register/tZ0rdO-uqjIrGdK0_nAJ5Q9u6CpbRtMYK7Sz

 After registering, you will receive a confirmation email containing information about joining the meeting.

-We look forward to seeing you all for the 14th EPSO seminar on the 23rdJune 2022
+We look forward to seeing you all for the 37th EPSO seminar on the 21st November 2024

 Tim George, Alan Schulman and Marie-Theres Hauser